Planning your trip to Babel and Siem Reap?

 Upon arrival in Cambodia travelers can show the printed copy of the visa letter and get their passport stamped.

 Visa on arrival can be obtained at any Cambodian border, by air or by land.
 The price is 30 USD.
 There is no longer a requirement to bring a passport photo.
-The visa fee can ONLY be paid in US Dollar notes.
-They do not accept damaged, old or torn US dollar notes.
-No credit card, QR payments or other currencies are excepted.
+From 2024 you can pay for your visa on arrival by cash or card.

 Arrival Card.
 Everyone entering Cambodia has previously been given a paper called “Arrival Card” that needs to be filled out for immigration.

-This new 'Cambodia e-arrival card' can be accessed and submitted only via the official website here:
+This new 'Cambodia e-arrival card' can be accessed and submitted via the official website here:

-www.arrival.gov.kh or through Apple's App Store and Google Play Store.
-The same platform can also be used to reserve a visa on arrival.
+or through Apple's App Store and Google Play Store.
+The same platform can be used to obtain and pay for your visa.

 New Airport.
 The old airport closed, and the new international airport opened in October 2023.
 This had a huge impact on all of us, but especially our loyal tuk tuk drivers who had been picking up our guests for over two decades.
 This first impression, meeting our wonderful drivers and being taken through the city in an open-air tuktuk, is now something that is in the past.